 Patients undergoing multiple extractions or a more complicated extraction may choose IV sedation as an alternative.
 This anesthesia option allows patients to enter a sleep-like state and wake up once the procedure is over.
 Patients who are more anxious about their procedure often opt for IV sedation.
 IV sedation is also sometimes necessary for longer procedures.
-Dr. Brian or Dr. Charles will discuss your anesthesia options with you and help you make a decision when you come in for your pre-surgery consultation.
+Your surgeon will discuss your anesthesia options with you and help you make a decision when you come in for your pre-surgery consultation.
 Our staff will work with you to make sure you are comfortable before proceeding with any treatment plan.

 Tooth Extraction in Tyler, TX, and Palestine, TX

 If you need a dental extraction, our oral surgeons can help.
 All of our doctors have undergone years of training in surgical techniques, the treatment of dental diseases, and anesthesia administration, and they have years of experience removing problem teeth.
 Contact our office in Tyler, TX, or Palestine, TX, to learn more.